Dean's Council for Community Engagement & Belonging

-As members of the GWSB community, we are committed to nurturing a positive and rewarding environment of inclusion that is open to the exploration of new ideas and celebrates and leverages our differences, which are critical components of the excellence for which we strive.
+As members of the GWSB community, we are committed to nurturing a positive and rewarding environment of inclusion and belonging that is open to the exploration of new ideas and celebrates and leverages our differences, which are critical components of the excellence for which we strive.
 We enjoy the opportunity to meet, work with and learn from others whose backgrounds, experiences and views may be different from our own.
-It is our ability to leverage those differences that empowers GWSB to foster the responsible management of organizations around the world.
+It is our ability to engage our community and leverage those differences that empowers GWSB to foster the responsible management of organizations around the world.

 Image

-graphic shows GWSB ranked number one for diversity among business schools for the 2024-2025 academic year by Bloomberg Businessweek
+graphic shows GWSB ranked number one for inclusion among business schools for the 2025-2026 academic year by Bloomberg Businessweek

-graphic shows GW School of Business ranked #1 worldwide by the Financial Times for women enrolled in MBA programs
+graphic shows GW School of Business ranked #1 worldwide by the Financial Times for women enrolled in full-time MBA programs for the 2024-2025 year

-GWSB advances diversity, equity and inclusion (DEI) under four core themes:
+GWSB advances community engagement and belonging under four core themes:

 1. Inclusive and Supportive Climate & Culture